Long Term Financial Plan and Operational Plan 2024-2025

 • How we’ll report on progress and performance indicators

-It also includes the annual Budget and Revenue Policy, which this year contains a 15% rate rise following approval of our application for a special rate variation by the Independent Pricing and Regulatory Tribunal (IPART).
-The increase secures Council’s financial sustainability and boosts our capacity to absorb future financial shocks, and was supported by the community when consulted in 2023.
+It also includes the annual Budget and Revenue Policy, which this year contains a 15% rate rise following approval in May 2024 of our application for a special rate variation by the Independent Pricing and Regulatory Tribunal (IPART).
+The rate increase was supported by the community when consulted in 2023, to secure Council’s financial sustainability and boost our capacity to absorb future financial shocks.
 It ensures Council can continue providing the highly-valued services that ratepayers expect, while allocating new investment to public area maintenance and urban canopy management.
-Alongside the rate increase, Council will put in place internal measures to increase our operational efficiency.
+Council will also put in place internal measures to increase our operational efficiency by $2 million.

 Your Privacy